 The legal perspective

 We’ve been really concerned by the amount of misinformation and couples acting on incorrect advice which is both destroying the supplier relationship and ultimately even more likely to leave a couple of of pocket.
 So before you copy and paste that email to all your suppliers because “Karen on Facebook said so” make sure you know where you stand.
-With that in mind I wanted to share with you, the advice from a practicing contracts specialist lawyer who had this to say from a legal basis based on UK courts of law.
+With that in mind I wanted to share with you, a validated post that put this very succinctly which when checked with the advice from a practicing contracts specialist lawyer nailed the issue in an exemplary way.
+The post had this to say from a legal basis based on UK courts of law.

 “Force Majeure” is a term insurance companies use as a defence.
 It is not a legal term used by others in UK law.